 - Metamour relations.
-If metamours are in the picture, I choose to only pursue significantly emotional investment in a relationship when I can establish, early on, a base of trust and direct communication with their other significant partners (my metamours).
-We don’t have to be friends or talk all the time, but I’ll only be comfortable in that relationship if my metamours and I can interact directly, discuss our relationship network sometimes to ensure mutual respect and harmony, and do so calmly and with goodwill.
+If metamours are in the picture, I generally choose to only pursue significantly emotional investment in a relationship when I can establish, early on, a base of trust and direct communication with their other significant partners (my metamours).
+We don’t have to be friends or talk all the time, but in the long run I’ll only be comfortable in that relationship if my metamours and I can interact directly, discuss our relationship network sometimes to ensure mutual respect and harmony, and do so calmly and with goodwill.
 (And not only during a crisis!)
-If a metamour pulls away from direct communication over time or indicates distrust/disdain toward me, and if that seems unlikely to change, I would probably scale back my investment/involvement with our shared partner.
+If a metamour avoids or pulls away from direct communication with me or indicates distrust/disdain toward me, and if that seems unlikely to change, I may choose to scale back my investment/involvement with our shared partner.

 - Other people’s rules/limits.
-If a partner or metamour has their own rules or boundaries that would affect me, I may choose to agree to abide by them — but only if they explain those rules clearly to me up front.
-I’d need to know not just what those rules are, but their intent.
-I choose to get involved only with people who are willing and able to negotiate with me about their rules.
-And, of course, their rules must not conflict with my own rules for myself, or my well-being, or compromise others in my life.
+If a partner or metamour has their own rules, limits or boundaries that would affect me or my relationship, I will consider them, but I probably won’t choose to comply with them “as is.”
+I expect such rules to be explained to me clearly to me up front.
+I’d need to know not just what those rules are, but their intent (the goals they are intended to achieve).
+I prefer to get/stay involved only with partners and metamours who are willing and able to negotiate with me about their rules, including honoring my input — and who understand that mutual respect for our relationships does not equal deference on anyone’s part.

 - Outness.
 I am out as poly, and I will not step into the closet for anyone.
 Anyone who hopes to be a significant partner of mine needs to be comfortable with me not concealing our relationship, or otherwise act ashamed or embarrassed about their relationship with me.
 I’m willing to negotiate on what’s okay to share or mention in which contexts, but I will not abide by a blanket gag rule, and I won’t remain in relationships where I’m treated like a secret.
 Similarly, I will not refrain from mentioning my other partners simply because one partner is not comfortable with me being poly.